JoeIMIsu/codingpedia.github.io/_posts/2016-10-10-mongodb-console-commands.md

 local                  0.000GB
 ```

-Then use the _codingpedia-bookmarks_ collection:
+To switch to the _codingpedia-bookmarks_ database, use the `use` command:

 ``` bash
 > use codingpedia-bookmarks
 switched to db codingpedia-bookmarks
 ```

-Then print a list of all collections for current database
+Then print a list of all collections of the current database

 ``` bash
 > show collections
 bookmarks
 ```

+## Find documents

-### Find documents in collection
+### Find all documents

-Find all documents from collection
+To find all documents from collection, type the following:

 ``` bash
 > db.bookmarks.find()